SpenceKonde/arduino-tiny-841/README.md

 * I2C/TWI hardware slave needs library support.
 It is not the same as the master/slave TWI on mega's, and the 841 does not have a USI, so the USI I2C libraries that exist for the tinyx4/x5 won't work either.
 I can't make SoftI2CMaster work.
 * Pin change interrupts are untested (including INT0).
 * USBAsp can't program it.
+* Optiboot without the LED blink (noLED) for 841 included; this saves 64 bytes of flash (not used by default - modify boards.txt if needed)

 Hardware